Dhrubot/central_park/README.md

 # Brief Explanation

-This gem pulls up NYC central park's daily programs and activities.
+This Ruby gem provides information of NYC central park's daily programs and activities in a CLI.

 # CentralPark